sheenareigo/Agile-Project-Management/README.md

   *This screenshot shows the Jira board timeline, including sprints and completed tasks.*

 - **Issue Tracker**: ![Issue Tracker](screenshots/JiraBoard_IssueTracker.png)
-  *This image captures the bugs and issues that are assigned to team members, their status and progress*
+  *This image captures the bugs and issues that are assigned to team members, their statuses and progress*

 - **Requirements Translation to Epics/User Stories**: ![Task Progress](screenshots/ProjectRequirementsBreakdown.png)
   *This screenshot illustrates the project requirements translated into epics*